NigelEarle/AWS-CSA-Notes-2018/Additional-Exam-Tips/README.md

 ### What is VPC Peering?

-VPC Peering is simply a connection bewtween 2 VPCs that enables you to route traffic between them using private IP addresses.
+VPC Peering is simply a connection between 2 VPCs that enables you to route traffic between them using private IP addresses.

 Instances in either VPC can communicate with each other as if they are within the same network.
 You can create a VPC peering connection between your own VPCs, or with a VPC in another AWS account within a **SINGLE REGION**